The OBR is an independent body, which takes full responsibility for the content of all its publications and other pronouncements.

 The OBR uses a large-scale macroeconomic model for the production of the economic forecast, which is jointly maintained and developed by the Treasury and the OBR.
 A framework for the joint governance, management and development of the macroeconomic model is set out in a Memorandum of Understanding – the macroeconomic model.

-We agreed a four-year funding allocation from the Treasury starting from 2014-15.
-The budget is £2.08 million in 2014-15 rising to £2.19 million in 2017-18.
-This is set out in a letter from HM Treasury Permanent Secretary to Chair of the OBR regarding the OBR funding allocation.
+We agreed a five-year funding allocation from the Treasury starting from 2016-17.
+The budget is £2.667 million in 2016-17 rising to £2.775 million in 2020-21.
+This is set out in a letter on 31 March 2016 from HM Treasury Permanent Secretary to Chair of the OBR regarding the OBR funding allocation.

 The OBR buys some administrative support services from the Treasury, for example human resources and finance.
 These arrangements are set out in a Service level agreement.

-The OBR shares its accommodation at 20 Victoria Street, and buys some services (such as IT support), from the Attorney General’s Office.
-These arrangements are set out in an agreement between the OBR and the AGO.
+The OBR shares its accommodation at 102 Petty France, and buys some services (such as IT support), from the Ministry of Justice.